wimpywarlord/uni_internship_project/README.md

 [![Think Big](https://img.shields.io/badge/Think-Big-orange.svg?style=for-the-badge)](https://www.linkedin.com/in/kshitijdhyani/)
 [![Work Hard](https://img.shields.io/badge/Work-Hard-blue.svg?style=for-the-badge)](https://github.com/wimpywarlord)

 Here to build a small project as a test for UNI internship.
+For starters it will be a movie suggesting/featuring website , lets see where it goes after that.

+Link to the website : https://movifyme.herokuapp.com/

 ## Getting Started